 When my friend died, she taught me a timely lesson about living, which changed my life.

+True friendship stands the test of time and death.
 When my friend was dying, I lost my voice.
 I was left speechless with grief.
 Not literally, but I might as well have been.

 Speechless with grief is common, not easy, but necessary to cope and to make sense when loss is happening.
 And then speech will re-emerge, the same, yet different.